 While content mission statements come in all shapes, sizes, and flavors, the most effective statements answer these questions:

-- Who are you speaking to?
-Who is your target audience?
+- Who are you speaking to — who is your target audience?

-- What are you offering, and qualified to give your audience?
+- What are you offering and qualified to give your audience?

-- Why should your customers care?
-What's the grander purpose?
+- Why should your customers care — what's the grander purpose?

-“Widen is a place where marketing and creative teams find actionable advice, practical resources, and success stories to flourish in a world connected by content.”
+“Where marketing and creative teams find actionable advice, practical resources, and success stories to flourish in a world connected by content.”

 - Who our content is for: marketing and creative teams